spickfor/AI_project/README.md

 # AI_project
 Repo for intro to AI project.
-It is a chatbot that you can talk to about sports
+This uses a dataset of College basket ball statistics as the data to predict how for in the NCAA tournament a team will make it
+It is fairly accurate when predicting that teams will go out in the first couple of rounds, but quickly loses accuracy as the rounds progress.